 The graph above shows the growth but also shows the lower line of steady daily activity, which is promising for future trends using my strategy.
 In short, what I did was easy…

 Let’s go back to January so I can teach you how I did it.
 In January and February, I spent a few hours each month using Tailwind and pinning relevant content to a few tribes that I found in Facebook groups for bloggers.

 If you are not familiar with Tailwind, it is an online auto-scheduler for Pinterest pins (and Instagram, too).
 It is easy to use and delivers hours back into my week that I can spend adding content to my blog.

 So, I mentioned tribes above.
 A “tribe” in Tailwind is a group of bloggers or individuals with a common interest.
-Within a tribe group, you will find highly relevant content to that niche.
+Within a tribe group, you will find highly relevant content for that niche.

 Think of it as “best of the best” right at your fingertips.
 I found three Tailwind tribes through Facebook.
 I usually look for tribes in Pinterest (as shown below) but the current Tailwind product offers tribe search inside the program.

 Go to Pinterest.
 Type the words “Tailwind Tribes to Join” in the search bar.
 There will be dozens of posts available, some with massive lists of tribes.

 At this point, three tribes were all I could handle.
 If you are new to Tailwind, start slow with some daily activity and monitor your results.
 I was still learning about Pinterest and still learning about Tailwind.

 Tribes were just another layer of learning, and my brain was filling to the breakpoint.
 Fortunately, there are training tools available for both programs and my skills increased daily with the video training guidance in ten to fifteen-minute intervals each evening.
 I also used my weekly hour of study time to take some longer video courses and some YouTube sessions on Pinterest.